ocaml/opam/doc/pages/Manual.md

 visible, that directory needs to be added to `PATH`, but individual packages can define their own settings as well.

-Command `opam config env` returns the environment updates corresponding to the current switch, in a format readable by your shell, and when needed <span class="opam">opam</span> will prompt you to run:
+Command `opam env` returns the environment updates corresponding to the current switch, in a format readable by your shell, and when needed <span class="opam">opam</span> will prompt you to run:

 ```
-eval $(opam config env)
+eval $(opam env)
 ```

 A switch is created using `opam switch create <switch> (<compiler>|--empty)`.